darkmatter18/Hashnode-Blogs/clcury0lo000208ll3cf6a0uf.md

 # Data

 Data refers to facts or information that can be recorded and stored in various forms.
-It is often used to represent facts, concepts, or instructions in a structured or unstructured format.
-Data can take many different forms, including numbers, text, images, audio, and video.
-It can be stored in various formats, such as files, databases, or memory, and can be processed, analyzed, and visualized using a variety of tools and techniques.
+It is often used to represent **facts, concepts, or instructions** in a structured or unstructured format.

+Data can take many different forms, including numbers, **text**, **images**, **audio**, and **video**.
+It can be stored in various formats, such as **files**, **databases**, or **memory**, and can be processed, analyzed, and visualized using a variety of tools and techniques.
 In computing, data can be processed by software or algorithms to produce useful information.

 ## Types of Data